bowen-upenn/scene_graph_commonsense/scenegraph_benchmark/scenegraph_benchmark_ietrans/IETrans-SGG.pytorch/README.md

+## This code is built from the repository https://github.com/waxnkw/IETrans-SGG.pytorch

 # Internal and External Data Transfer (IETrans) for Scene Graph Generation

 This is the code for **ECCV 2022 (Oral)** paper "[Fine-Grained Scene Graph Generation with Data Transfer](https://arxiv.org/abs/2203.11654)".